vijayemmanuel/scalajs-seed-template/README.md

 # scalajs-seed-template
 ScalaJS seed template to kick start development using scalajs-react and Diode(optional)

+Use Node V16.13.2

 Commands to Build and Run

-`fastOptJS::webpack`
+`fastOptJS/webpack`

-Copy index.html from assets folder and paste it in target\scala-2.12\scalajs-bundler\main
+Copy index.html from assets folder and paste it in target\scala-2.13\scalajs-bundler\main\public

-`fastOptJS::startWebpackDevServer`
+`fastOptJS/startWebpackDevServer`

 Go to localhost:8080 and enjoy!